 10 Strategies to Eat Well on a Tight Budget

-1. Shopping for veggies and fruit Everyone knows that veggies and fruit are good for you.
-And if you already skip your morning toast for a bowl of fruit or an avocado, you are heading in the good direction.
+1. Shopping for veggies and fruit Everyone knows that veggies and fruit are good for you and that we don't eat enough of them.
+If you already skip your morning toast for a bowl of fruit or an avocado, you are heading in the right direction.
 But quality matters as well.
 There is no point of eating an apple out of season as the apple lost most of the vitamins since it was picked from a tree.
 The main goal should be eating seasonally.
 A good tip: Print out the calendar of seasonal fruit and veggies and post it on the fridge.
 Maybe you have already heard about the Dirty Dozen.
 These are the fruits and veggies with the most pesticides.
 I guess it will upset you to hear that apples, the only fruit some people EVER eat, have the most pesticides.

 3. If you still eat bread, bake your own!
 Have you ever read the list of ingredients on your bread?
-Maybe you buy it directly at the bakery and you get buy one get one free discount?
-And maybe you wonder why on earth you are not losing weight even if you do cardio 3 times a week?
 Baker`s yeast is problematic for many people not to mention the white flour.
 If you are sure you cannot live without bread, start baking your own from sourdough.
 Check out the category Sourdough baking on my blog.
 4. Shopping for dairy

 If you still eat yogurts, make your own.
 The yogurt maker is inexpensive and can be purchased on the internet.
 We use this one.
 5. Don`t buy drinks